troglobit/mdnsd/README.md

 -----

-mdnsd by default reads service definitions from `/etc/mdns.d/*`, but a different path may be given, which may be a directory or a single file.
+mdnsd by default reads service definitions from `/etc/mdns.d/*`, but a different path can be given, which may be a directory or a single file.

     Usage: mdnsd [-hnv] [-a ADDRESS] [-l LEVEL] [PATH]

         -a ADDR   Address of service/host to announce, default: auto -h        This help text
-        -l LEVEL  Set log level: none, err, info (default), debug -n        Run in foreground, do not detach from controlling terminal -v        Show program version
+        -i IFACE  Interface to announce services on, and get address from -l LEVEL  Set log level: none, err, info (default), debug -n        Run in foreground, do not detach from controlling terminal -t TTL    Set TTL of mDNS packets, default: 1 (link-local only) -v        Show program version

     Bug report address: https://github.com/troglobit/mdnsd/issues